-There are several important limitations and assumptions of VCE's IRP analysis provided in this report that should be considered:
+There are several important limitations and assumptions of VCEA's IRP analysis provided in this report that should be considered:

-- The resource portfolios include only the type of renewable energy resources that VCE expects to contract with over the 2018-2030 period.
-VCE does not envision building, owning or entering into long term contracts for fossil-fueled generating sources and instead expects to meet such needs by purchasing electricity in the CAISO and bilateral electricity markets. - The modeling and analysis is based on using assumptions and prices available in the Reference System Plan results for the RESOLVE model that were developed for the Commission and that were made public on April 23, 2018.2 - VCE considers the analyses and conclusions of this IRP report to be tentative and subject to adjustments as market conditions change and technology and customer preferences evolve. - VCE's analysis considers only the generation portion of electric services delivered to VCE's customers since this is the only part for which VCE is responsible.
-It is anticipated that the IRP filing by PG&E will cover the other aspects, such as transmission, distribution, and Demand Side Management programs. - VCE's Action Plan includes several activities that are expected to enable VCE to fine-tune and adjust its resource plan, including issuing a solicitation for long term local renewable capacity and setting long term procurement policies and goals for the organization.
+• The resource portfolios include only the type of renewable energy resources that VCEA expects to contract with over the 2018-2030 period.
+VCEA does not envision building, owning or entering into long term contracts for fossil-fueled generating sources and instead expects to meet such needs by purchasing electricity in the CAISO and bilateral electricity markets

+- The modeling and analysis is based on using assumptions and prices available in the Reference System Plan Results for the RESOLVE model that was developed for the Commission and that were made public on April 23, 2018. - VCEA considers the analyses and conclusions of this IRP report to be tentative and subject to adjustments as market conditions change and technology and customer preferences evolve. - VCEA's analysis considers only the generation portion of electric services delivered to VCEA's customers since this is the only part which VCEA is responsible for.
+It is anticipated that the IRP filing by PG&E will cover the other aspects, such as transmission, distribution, and DSM programs - ETC ADD MORE CAVEATS

-The estimated GHG emissions for VCE in 2030 using Commission's Clean Net Short Tool is shown in Table 1 below for each of the resource portfolios considered, as well as the Commission GHG benchmark value of 129,000 tons per year for the year 2030.
+The estimated GHG emissions using Commission's Clean Net Short Tool is shown in Figure 3, below for each of the resource portfolios considered, as well as the Commission GHG benchmark value of 129,000 tons per year for the year 2030.